|Remove||Item||Quantity × Price|

 Portrait Shooting Tutorial (Beginners to Intermediate)

-This tutorial is a 2-and-a-half-hour crash course on how to shoot professional-grade creative portraits.
+This tutorial is a 3 hour crash course on how to shoot professional-grade creative portraits.
 We start out with some in-depth discussions on how to create more dimensional portraits via lighting and composition, how to organize shoot logistics such as finding locations and models, and lastly how to choose and use your gear.
 Then, we run through some demonstrations of what we've discussed via 3 sample shoots - daytime, sunset, and nighttime!

 This tutorial is perfect for complete beginners to intermediate shooters.
 It is meant to drastically accelerate your learning process and give you concrete steps on studying and implementing professional shooting techniques.
 As we go along, I will answer the following questions.